glayOne23/projectPWD/README.md

 # projectPWD
-is project assigment for pwd cours
+is project assigment for pwd course